FarmData2/FD2-School-Materials/01-Introduction/01-Intro-Hands-On.md

 ## Preliminaries

-1. Visit the upstream FarmData2-School repository that your instructor created for your team.
+1. Visit the upstream FarmData2-School repository that your instructor created for your class.
 2. Skim the content in the `README.md` file displayed.
 3. In the "Help and Communications" section, use the link to the "FarmData2 Zulip Chat" to create an account (or possibly remember that you already have one).
    - Notice that there is a "FarmData2 School" channel specifically for discussion FD2 School activities.